Can Colour Impact Emotions and Mood in your Home or Workplace?

-However, the starting point for a Ren Creative Works commission, can be either a single colour from the colour wheel, or lifted directly from a high quality and neutrally well lit image.
-Don’t forget having a few neutral colours is equally important; much like negative space in a composition, this gives the eye a rest and allows for contrast with the main hierarchy colour theme.
+To commence a Ren Creative Works Commission; suggest a single colour from the colour wheel or an image of high quality that has been neutrally lit.
+It is equally important to have a few neutral colours; much like negative space in a composition, this allows contrast with the main hierarchy colour theme.

 Another area to consider; although we didn’t explore in great detail, is the psychology associated with shapes.
 Shapes, like colour can evoke different meanings and might be useful to consider when deciding on your colours, for example: